x42protocol/xServer/README.md

 ## x42-Server.D

-x42-Server daemon can be ran without the UI as a *hedless* application.
+xServer daemon can be ran without the UI as a *hedless* application.

 ### Config
 Use the `x42Server.conf` to make any configuration changes for the desired enviroment.